FlowCommunications/JSONPath/README.md

 JSONPath is an XPath-like expression language for filtering, flattening and extracting data.

-I believe that this improves on the original script (which was last updated in 2007) by doing a few things:
+This project aims to be a clean and simple implementation with the following goals:

 -   Object-oriented code (should be easier to manage or extend in future)
--   Expressions are parsed into tokens using some code cribbed from Doctrine Lexer and cached
+-   Expressions are parsed into tokens using code inspired by the Doctrine Lexer.
+The tokens are cached internally to avoid re-parsing the expressions.
 -   There is no `eval()` in use
--   Performance is pretty much the same
 -   Any combination of objects/arrays/ArrayAccess-objects can be used as the data input which is great if you're de-serializing JSON in to objects or if you want to process your own data structures.

 Installation
 ---

+**PHP 7.1+**
 ```bash
 composer require flow/jsonpath
 ```
+**PHP 5.4 - 5.6**

+Support for PHP 5.x is deprecated... the current version should work but all unit tests are run against 7.1+ and support may be dropped at any time in the future.

+A legacy branch is maintained in `php-5.x` and can be composer-installed as follows:
+`"flow/jsonpath": "dev-php-5.x"`

 JSONPath Examples
 ---